Jon285/glprojects/README.md

 # glprojects
-Just a bunch of OpenGL code I wrote as exercices.
+Just a bunch of OpenGL code I wrote as exercises.